Uke Connect:

 About

-Uke Connect is a community-based initiative aimed at addressing social isolation among older adults in high-rise buildings in Burnaby.
+Uke Connect is a community-based music initiative aimed at addressing loneliness and social isolation among older adults in high-rise buildings in Burnaby, including those living with dementia, through accessible ukulele learning and shared performance experiences.
 By offering ukulele lessons and culminating in a celebratory public Flash Mob performance, the project fosters music-based connection and public engagement.
-The event takes place from Burnaby Neighbourhood House to Metrotown Public Plaza and is scheduled for June 14, 2025.
+The event took place in June 14, 2025 from Burnaby Neighbourhood House to Metrotown Public Plaza.

 Principal Investigator: Dr. Lillian Hung